chrisli30/RIL-DOCS/Documentations/Getting Started/RSK/Merged-Mining.md

 • DECOR+ consensus protocol
-• one-day maturity for mining reward
+• One-day maturity for mining reward
 • No loss of efficiency in Bitcoin mining expected from merge mining (for late mid- state switching)